 Packing your plates and bowls doesn’t have to be the hardest task.
 You can get a special box for dishes (called a dish box) that has an extra layer of cardboard protection.
 You can also pick up small and large dish sleeves, made from a thin, foam-like material.
 Put one plate in each, stack them vertically, add crumpled-up packing paper to fill the gaps in the corners, and you’ve got yourself a nice, snug dish box.

 If you’re using a standard moving box, add some extra padding on the bottom and sides, and individually wrap each plate and bowl with packing paper, making sure there’s enough padding between them as you stack them vertically in the box.
 (Pro Tip: There’s no such thing as too much packing paper!)
-For items like teapots and vases, it’s important to put crumpled-up paper inside each item before you wrap them.
+For items like teapots and vases, it’s important to put crumpled-up paper inside each item before you wrap it.
 It will help fortify these more delicate items during the move.
 Need more packing tips?
-Here’s a bit more from experts on the art of packing, in general.
+Here’s a bit more from experts on zen and the art of packing, in general.

-How To Pack Clothes in Boxes for Moving
+7. How To Pack Clothes in Boxes for Moving

 There are many methods for packing clothing, from using garbage bags to suitcases (the wheels are especially convenient for local and DIY moves!) to classic cardboard moving boxes to the dresser itself.
 But the best way to pack moving boxes when it comes to your closet?
 Check out the PODS Blog for a comprehensive look at how to pack clothes in boxes for moving, or keep reading for a couple of our favorite methods.